phonopy/phonopy/doc/install.rst

 The procedure to setup phonopy is explained in this section.
 It is supposed that phonopy is installed on the recent linux distribution like Ubuntu or Fedora with Python version 2.6 or later.
 Python version 3.4 or later is expected to work.
-Mac OS X users may use conda packages and also find some more information at :ref:`install_MacOSX`.
+Mac OS X users may use conda packages.
 Windows users should use conda packages as well.

 Prepare the following Python libraries: